The Farther Reaches of Progressive Policy-making; CLA

 The challenge, Inayatullah says, is to conduct research that moves up and down these layers of analysis and thus is inclusive of different ways of knowing.
 Doing this allows for the creation of authentic alternative futures and integrated transformation.
 CLA begins and ends by questioning the future.

 The notion of reality as vertically constructed is far more appropriate than the poststructural notion of alternative horizontal discourses, Inayatullah holds.
-This perspective is derived from Indian philosophical thought — best developed by PROUT founder P. R. Sarkar — which asserts that the mind is constituted in shells or kosas.
+This perspective is derived from Indian philosophical thought — best developed by Prout founder P. R. Sarkar — which asserts that the mind is constituted in shells or kosas.
 Moving up and down the shells is a process of moral and spiritual enlightenment.
 Going deeper into the mind is an inward process through which truths are realized.

 As a method, the utility of CLA is not in predicting the future but in creating transformative spaces for the creation of alternative futures.
 As a theory it seeks to integrate empiricist, interpretive, critical, and action learning modes of knowing, an introductory paper informs us.